oldnomad/picosocks5/src/picosocks5.md

 ACL sets for corresponding groups of users.
 That is, a section heading `[name]` starts a section with parameters for users in group `"name"`.

 Section headers may repeat.
-All parameters between this section header and the next section header (or end of file) belong to this section.
+All parameters between section header `[name]` and the next section header (or end of file) belong to section `[name]`.

 ACL set section may include following parameters:

   * Configuration parameter **request**, containing rules allowing and disallowing specific types of requests.
-See command line option **-request** for explanation.
+See command line option **--request** for explanation.
   * Configuration parameter **network**, containing rules allowing and disallowing IPv4 or IPv6 networks.
-See command line option **-network** for explanation.
+See command line option **--network** for explanation.
   * Configuration parameter **base**, specifying name of parent ACL set section.
 Rules from the parent section will be checked after rules specified in this section.
-If parent section is not specified, root section is used.
+If parent section is not specified, root (global) section is used.

-Note that rules in ACL set section are checked only after SOCKS authentication.
+Note that rules in the ACL set section are checked only after SOCKS authentication.
 That means that an incoming connection from an address forbidden in an ACL set will be accepted, authenticated, and only after that dropped.
+The only exception from this rule is default ACL set `[*]` (see below).

 Special ACL set section with header `[*]`, if specified, will be used for anonymous users and for users without a group.
 It will not, however, be applied to users with a group for which no ACL set section was specified.
+If this section contains parameter **network**, clients coming from networks not allowed by this parameter will be denied anonymous access on authentication method negotiation stage.

-# AUTHENTICATION FILES
+# AUTHENTICATION SOURCES

-One or more authentication files can be specified in the parameters or in configuration files.
-Files are processed in order in which they appear.
-No checks for duplicates are performed, and all parsed authentication data is kept in memory.
+One or more authentication sources can be specified in the parameters or in configuration files.
+Sources are processed in order in which they appear.
+No checks for duplicates are performed.

-Authentication files are read before dropping privileges, so they need to be readable only to the user invoking the daemon.
+Authentication sources are initialized before dropping privileges, so, depending on the implementation, they may be readable only to the user invoking the daemon.
 They may be inaccessible to effective user and group specified in **--user** and **--group** options.

-Currently the only format supported for authentication files is `"password"`.
+Currently the only format supported for authentication sources is `"password"`.

 ## Password file format

 **NOTE:** File format `"password"` _changed_ between versions 0.2 and 0.3.
-Authentication files from version 0.2 will be accepted with warnings, but this support may be dropped in future versions.
+Password files from version 0.2 will be accepted with warnings, but this support may be dropped in future versions.

-Authentication file in format `"password"` is a text file with each line containing colon-separated fields.
+Authentication source in format `"password"` is a text file with each line containing colon-separated fields.
 No empty lines or comments are allowed.

 Each line must contain 3 fields containing: